lance-gg/lance/docs/spaceships.md

 ## Step 2: the GameEngine

-To implement the game logic, you must create a new class which extends **GameEngine** class.
-This is where your game mechanics (a.k.a. game rules, or business logic) are implemented.
+To implement the game logic, you must create a new class which inherits from the **GameEngine** class.
+This is where your game mechanics (a.k.a. game rules, or game logic) are implemented.
-Remember that most of this code is meant to execute on the server as well as on each client.
+Methods which are explicitly invoked by the ServerEngine will run on the server only.
+But much of the code is meant to execute on both client and server.

 For this tutorial, take a look at [`src/common/SpaaaceGameEngine.js`](https://github.com/lance-gg/spaaace/blob/master/src/common/SpaaaceGameEngine.js)
 The game engine logic has three major tasks:

+1. Extend the `start()` method.
+Listen to collision events, and check if a missile hit a ship.
+If so - emit an event called **missileHit**.
-1. to extend the `processInput()` method.
+1. Extend the `processInput()` method.
 This is the logic which handles new user input such as movement, firing, activate ability, etc.  In the sample code the `processInput()` method handles the keyboard inputs "up", "right", "left", "space".
 The inputs will cause the spaceship to accelerate, turn right or left, or to fire a missile.
 1. `makeShip()`.
 Creates a new ship, as a result of a new connection received on the server.
+Only called by the **ServerEngine**, so this method will only run on the server.
 1. `makeMissile()`.
 Create a new missile, as a result of one ship firing.
+Called by the **GameEngine**, so this method will run on both clients and server.
 1. `destroyMissile()`.
 Remove a missile.

 ## Step 3: `clientMain.js`, `SpaaaceClientEngine.js`, and `SpaaaceRenderer.js`